mz0in/coolify-docs/installation.md

 You can find the source code [here](https://github.com/coollabsio/coolify/blob/main/scripts/install.sh).

-The script will do the followings on your operating system:
+The script will do the following on your operating system:
 - Install basic commands: `curl wget git jq jc`
 - Docker Engine (24+)
 - Configures proper logging for Docker Engine.